hsaeed20/Elevator_Interface/README.md

 - Elevator music is not as common in certain areas of the country.

 **Does the Interface Make Doing These Common Things Easier?**
-- Because these common feature are on the elevator, I would say yes but it does not hurt to evolve your design as well.
+- Because these common feature are on the elevator (except for the sound queue when pushing a button), I would say yes but it does not hurt to evolve your design as well.

+**What are the Common Sequence of Actions When the User Interacts With the Elevator?**
+- Usually, they would first press the desired floor they would like to go to.
+Then, they focus on having the door close and then wait for the elevator to take them to their desired floor.

+**How Does the Elevator Support the User Figure Out How to Make it Work?**
+- They figure it out by first seeing the button placement and then navigate to see where their floor is.
+- They also go ahead and make sure if the floor selected has been highlighted.

+**How does the elevator provide feedback to the user?**
+- It provides them feedback by showing the user the button that has been selected has been highlighted.
+- As they go through the process of reaching their destination, they will hear a beeping noise signifying that they are passing through certain floors of the elevator.

 **Screen Size for Touch Screen**
 -  600 x 650